Sights in Schmalkalden - explore Thuringia's beautiful south-west on a weekend

 The beautifully maintained houses look particularly impressive at sunrise and sunset.

-Take part in a special city tour
+Take part in a historical city tour

 Normally, we like to explore cities on our own, but this time it is highly recommended to take a guided city tour by Norbert Hospes (it's best to ask for him directly).